-In the diagram that follows you will find the Unusual Ventures Modern GTM User/Buyer Journey map.
-Consider this a framework for founders and all functional leaders in a startup to use to:
+The Unusual Ventures Modern GTM USER/BUYER Journey diagram is a framework for founders and all functional leaders in a startup to:

-As we discussed in Understanding the Modern GTM for early-stage founders, in the old GTM motion, the BUYER was the most influential person in a sales decision and logically, was targeted by marketing and sales teams.
-Buying was a centralized decision, with power strongly concentrated in the C-Level executive suite.
+As we discussed in Understanding the Modern GTM for early-stage founders, in the old GTM motion, the BUYER was the most influential person in a sales decision and, logically, was targeted by marketing and sales teams.
+Buying was a centralized decision, with power strongly concentrated in the C-level executive suite.

 Today, the buying process for enterprise software is largely decentralized, meaning individual USERs have the authority and agency to research, select, and purchase solutions.
 This means that the Modern GTM for enterprise startups must focus on the needs of the USER first, and only after the USER is satisfied and converted to a solution champion, should the process to engage the BUYER begin.

-As illustrated in the USER/BUYER Modern GTM Journey map, steps 1 through 6a are focused on the USER.
-USERs in our framework have a specific hierarchy of needs and a behavior pattern that founders must understand.
-At Unusual Ventures, we believe strongly that USERs prefer a SELF-SERVICE approach to finding and using new solutions.
+As illustrated in the Modern GTM USER/BUYER Journey map, steps 1–6a are focused on the USER.
+In our framework, USERs have a specific hierarchy of needs and a behavior pattern that founders must understand.
+At Unusual Ventures, we believe strongly that USERs prefer a self-service approach to finding and using new solutions in enterprise software.
 While not 100% accurate for every USER type, the following series of steps is one we commonly see:

-A successful Modern GTM motion nurtures a high percentage of USERs from Step 1 through Step 6a and does so efficiently.
-This requires a highly collaborative effort from the startup and its Marketing, Education, Product, and Community functions (as noted by the colors in each step on the USER/BUYER Journey map).
+A successful Modern GTM motion nurtures a high percentage of USERs from Step 1–Step 6a — and does so efficiently.
+This requires a highly collaborative effort from the startup and its marketing, education, product, and community functions (as noted by the colors in each step on the USER/BUYER Journey map).
 The founder must orchestrate these efforts and provide goals that drive alignment among the various teams.

 At Step 6a, the USER is now a champion of your solution, so the BIG money just starts rolling in right?
 Unfortunately, the answer is usually no. While USERs can sometimes be the initial purchasers of solutions, and even lead the charge on expansions, it usually turns out, no matter how amazing the product is, that salespeople need to be hired to close larger deals.
 I am not suggesting there aren’t exceptions, but generally speaking, founders should plan to hire salespeople.

 We recognize that for some startups, the BUYER can be the same person as the USER.
 It can also be the case that these are two, very distinct human beings.
 Whatever your situation, as a founder it is critical to understand that the motivations for using your solution are different than the justifications for purchasing your solution.
 And this means you need marketing material and engagement processes to optimize both.
-In Steps 6b through Step 9 of the Journey Map, Sales is the primary driver at each step and is supported at times by Product, Marketing, Community, and Education.
+In Steps 6b–9 of the Journey Map, sales is the primary driver at each step and is supported at times by product, marketing, community, and education.

-Founders will occasionally ask, “Isn’t the Modern GTM just Product Led Growth (PLG)?”
+Founders occasionally ask, “Isn’t the Modern GTM just product-led growth (PLG)?”

 To be clear, we are huge believers in PLG, and we have a thorough module we will publish in the coming weeks.
 We consider PLG an essential component of the Modern GTM and something founders need to learn about and master (see Intro to product-led growth).

-One way we see founders get tripped up is when the term “PLG” is used synonymously with “bottom up” in describing the strategy for GTM.
+One way we see founders get tripped up is when the term “PLG” is used synonymously with “bottom up” to describe the strategy for GTM.
 At Unusual Ventures, we often describe the Modern GTM as a process that deploys a “sandwich” or “pincer” strategy when it comes to engaging with a prospective customer when we explain the reality of successful execution.
-What we mean is that the Modern GTM includes both PLG and top down execution.
-It is the combination of the two that enables the startup to successfully engage with both the USER and the BUYER personas throughout the Journey Map.
+By this, we mean that the Modern GTM includes both PLG and top-down execution.
+The combination of the two enables a startup to successfully engage with both the USER and the BUYER personas throughout the Journey Map.

 USER: Through great educational content, a tuned free product experience, and a managed community, the PLG motion engages USERs and builds a universe of potential customers to convert.
 A PLG motion done well earns a startup the right to engage a customer with a legitimate sales process.

-BUYER: For deal sizes in excess of $30k in Annual Contract Value (ACV) we almost always experience the need to engage a more senior member of the organization (simply as a result of purchasing authority bands in most companies).
+BUYER: For deal sizes in excess of $30K (U.S.) in annual contract value (ACV), we almost always experience the need to engage a more senior member of the organization (simply as a result of purchasing authority bands in most companies).
 One of my mentors likes to proclaim, “Sales is not a debate, it is a seduction.”
 To win over BUYERs requires human-to-human engagement and the supporting material and process to go along with it.
-This is what we call “Top Down” in our framework.
+This is what we call “top-down” in our framework.

 USERs in our framework have a specific hierarchy of needs and a behavior pattern that founders must understand.
 In this map, we walk you through a USER's self-service approach to finding and using new solutions to the point where they are ready to engage with Sales.
 We then continue the journey as Sales engages the USER and BUYER to build a business case and close a deal.